Close Menu

 This will open File Explorer (Windows) or Finder (macOS) at the exact location of your Steam saved images.

-If the Steam client doesn’t work due to software or hardware issue, you can still access your screenshots manually.
+If the Steam client doesn’t work due to a software or hardware issue, you can still access your screenshots manually.
 The process is slightly different depending on your operating system, which we’ll cover in the next section.

 How to Find Your Steam Screenshots Using the File System